ssc-spc-ccoe-cei/gcp-documentation/Landing Zone Operations/Changing.md

         - Copy that org policy's YAML file in the sandbox customization folder, ***making sure to maintain the same directory structure***.<br>
         - Put the entire file in a comment block.<br>
         - The hydration process will then ignore this commented resource definition, effectively removing it.
 1. Review all customizations with VSCode's built-in Source Control viewer or by running `git diff`.
-If satisfied, it's time for hydration.
+If satisfied, proceed to [Step 3 - Hydrate](#step-3---hydrate).

 ### B) Modify a Package
 By design, this is accomplished by modifying configs in the `source-customization/<env>`.
 Files in other directories should never be modified manually.